Wendish Crusade: Aftermath

 The Wendish Crusade achieved mixed results.
 While the Saxons affirmed their possession of Wagria and Polabia, Niklot retained control of the Obodrite land east of Lübeck.
 The Saxons also received tribute from Niklot, enabled the colonization of the Bishopric of Havelberg, and freed some Danish prisoners.
 However, the disparate Christian leaders, mostly Canute and Sweyn, regarded their counterparts with suspicion and accused each other of sabotaging the campaign.

 According to Bernard of Clairvaux, the goal of the crusade was to battle the pagan Slavs "until such a time as, by God's help, they shall either be converted or deleted".
 However, the crusade failed to achieve the conversion of most of the Wends.
 In preaching the Crusade, Bernard had urged to not make truce or accept any form of tribute, but the crusaders did receive tribute from Niklot as mentioned, which contributed to Bernard's perception of the crusade as a failure.
 The Saxons achieved largely token conversions at Dobin, as the Slavs returned to their pagan beliefs once the Christian armies dispersed; Albert of Pomerania explained, "If they had come to strengthen the Christian faith ... they should have done so by preaching, not by arms".
 There was no Wendish clergy established nor any Christian literature translated into the language of the Wends.
 Without any institutions in place, the forced conversion of the Wends was not sustainable.
 The only successful conversions were achieved by the Danes.
-The Danes recaptured the island of Rugen in 1168 and were able to re-Christianize it through the establishment of churches and by allowing Prince Jaromit of Rugen to remain in power after he fully accepted Christianity.
+The Danes recaptured the island of Rügen in 1168 and were able to re-Christianize it through the establishment of churches and by allowing Prince Jaromit of Rügen to remain in power after he fully accepted Christianity.
 The Danes were able to be successful through their method of encouraging Christianity rather than focusing solely on controlling the newly acquired land.

-In this way, the Crusade could be viewed as a success in terms of its successful acquisition of Slavic lands as it encouraged colonization by German peasants.
+In this way, the Crusade could be viewed as a success in terms of its successful acquisition of Slavic lands as it encouraged colonization by German settlers.
 It also began a long-lasting crusade against the Wends that lasted the rest of the twelfth century.
 By the 1160s, most of the Wends had come under the control of the Saxons or the Danes.
 However, in 1180 when Henry the Lion and Emperor Frederick I Barbarossa had a falling out, the Danes were able to assert political control over a majority of the region.
 The effects of the Wendish Crusade was long-lasting through the impacts it had on extending political and colonial power in the Baltic region.